EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Proposed EvoDR

-The evaluation results are used to update the best rule $\pi^*$ and the next-generation population $OP_i$.
+The crossover operators vary in parental usage of $\mathbf{G}^{(S)}$: C1 leverages both parents' traits for deep integration, while C2 relaxes constraints to reduce dependency.
+Improvement operators similarly differ, with M1 using external guidance and M2 focusing on internal structures, enabling a balance between intensive exploitation and novelty exploration.
+The generated offspring rule $\pi'$ undergoes feasibility checking and scheduling performance evaluation as $F(\mathcal{X} \mid \pi')$.
+The evaluation results are used to update the best rule $\pi^*$ and the next-generation population $OP_k$.
 Parent selection ensures that high-quality rules influence subsequent generations, while temperature $u_0$ controls exploration to maintain a balance between performance and diversity.

 Through this mechanism, crossover and improvement operations are no longer governed by static operators but are dynamically driven by the interaction among prompts, semantic evaluation, and the generator.
 This enables continuous interplay and mutual reinforcement between domain knowledge and rule structures throughout the iterative cycles.
 Consequently, the rule population evolves under the joint influence of numerical fitness and semantic knowledge, yielding scheduling rules that exhibit greater robustness and broader applicability.